Javascript Menu by Deluxe-Tree.com

 Besides using a credit card as discussed above, there are other ways of transferring money from abroad.
 Some require setting up a bank account in Thailand, which is easy and quick as discussed in the previous section on Banking.
 There are also branches of several foreign banks in Bangkok, as also listed previously.

 Western Union is the fastest way to send money, e.g., same day, but is the most expensive way.
-You have to go pick up the money at the Western Union office.
-They are located in certain Central Department stores in Bangkok.
+You have to go pick up the money at a Western Union office.
+Most branches of Central and Robinsons Department stores in Bangkok have a Western Union, and in many provinces you can pick up Western Union at the Thai Post government post office.
 To find out which ones, call 02-254-9121.
-I've used the Central on the corner of Phloenchit and Wittayu, though the Western Union outlet was hard to find and in a remote part of the store.

 Wiring money from an overseas bank account to your Thai bank account (or vice versa) usually takes one to three days, though sometimes it can take more than a week, depending upon the banks and the system used.
-It can also be pretty expensive.
+It can also be pretty expensive, with fees on both ends, e.g., 400 baht to receive.

-One of the cheapest ways is to send an international cashier's cheque or money order which you prepare at a bank, e.g., Siam City Bank as recommended by several people.
-Such a cheque should be sent by a registered international courier, e.g., DHL.
+One of the cheapest ways is to send an international cashier's cheque or money order which you prepare at a bank.
+Such a cheque should be sent by a registered international courier, e.g., FedEx or DHL or UPS.
 These couriers are listed on our page on Postal and Courier.

 Notably, do not use the post office Money Order service.
 You don't get a money order cheque.
 It's a farce.
-Go to a Bangkok Bank or a Thai Farmer's Bank instead.
-There is an alluring advertisement on the website of the Communications Authority of Thailand (who is in charge of the post offices) at http://www.cat.or.th/new/postal.htm, and you'll see a Money Order place in post offices.
-Again, don't use it.
-Here's my experience.
+There is an alluring advertisement on the website of the Communications Authority of Thailand (who is in charge of the post offices), and you'll see a Money Order place in post offices.
+My experience with this government service has been unacceptable, to say the least.
+Fortunately, the staff and big boss at the post office were kind enough to agree with me, and disagree with the system imposed on them.

 To send money or to receive cash, you will need your passport in hand.